 top of page

-Amelia Heintzelman is a dance performer, choreographer, and somatic educator.
 Her work has been presented by Center for Performance Research, Lubov Gallery, Movement Research at the Judson Church, Pageant, and Snug Harbor in New York, Junior High Gallery in Los Angeles, and The David Owsley Museum of Art at Ball State University in her hometown.
 She has been an artist in residence at Atlantic Center for the Arts, Chashama ChaNorth, Chez Bushwick, and University Settlement.

-She has worked as a collaborating performer for Phoebe Berglund, Juli Brandano, Ayano Elson, and Alexa West, among others.
+She has worked as a collaborating performer for Phoebe Berglund, Juli Brandano, Jesi Cook, Ayano Elson, and Alexa West, among others.
 She has been greatly influenced by years of study under Deborah Hay, and is currently participating in the Trio Commissioning Project.

-Amelias is on the teaching faculty at Movement Research and Pageant.
+Amelia is on the teaching faculty at Movement Research and Pageant.
 She has taught masterclasses at Mt Holyoke College, Indiana University, Ball State University, and University of Cincinnati.
 She rarely/sometimes teaches Comedy Pilates.

 bottom of page